 - Group B / control group: Users that didn’t receive the feedback

 As feedback messages have the potential to evoke different responses, we leveraged this opportunity to test a variety of messages and measure conversion.
 For each initial moderation decision (rejected automatically or required review) we presented two versions of the message — one with positive motivation versus another with direct negative feedback.
 The messages were optimized over time based on user responses.

 As expected, different nudges elicited different behaviors.
 Clearly expressed feedback and call-to-action increased the probability of users taking action by 10%-20%.

-We analyzed the results under three lenses:
+We analyzed these nudge theory examples and results under three lenses:

 - Feature funnel – How did the user navigate the nudge/feedback experience?